 What are Interviews Best For?

-Interviews are the best methods of collecting data when you are dealing with a relatively small size of respondents.
+An interview is the best data collection method when you are dealing with a relatively small size of respondents.
 Also, these are recommended when the topics are complicated.
 For example, healthcare, family welfare, or other similar issues that may be difficult to interpret.

 3. Focus Groups